vedph/cadmus-ndp-api/README.md

 - should we add preservation states to manuscripts??
 - which entities in the above list besides drawing items should get the [iconography instructions part](https://github.com/vedph/cadmus-iconography/blob/master/docs/ico-instructions.md)?

-### Facets Synoptic Table
+### Parts Matrix

-In this feature-matrix like table you find one column per entity.
+In this parts matrix you find one column per entity.
 The cell at the intersection between each column and row contains `X` when the part is present, and/or one ore more role identifiers when that part is used with a specific role (indicated with a suffix after colon in the previous list).

 This table clearly shows the modular modeling architecture of Cadmus: 32 parts (=reusable self-contained models with higher abstraction levels) are used more than 100 times, across 7 different items, covering very different knowledge domains and corresponding to material and immaterial entities.